DinkyToyz/wtmcsServiceDispatcher/README.md

   All buildings in the same district as a service building are considered to be in it's range.

 - **Dispatch by building range**:
-  All buildings within a certain distince from a service buidling are considered to be in it's range.
+  All buildings within a certain distance from a service building are considered to be in it's range.
 The distance is a property of the building asset.

 - **Limit building ranges**:
-  Limit the minimum and maximum range of service bulding (mitigates effects of assets with extreme range).
+  Limit the minimum and maximum range of service building (mitigates effects of assets with extreme range).

 - **Range modifier**:
-  A value with wich service buildings ranges are multiplied.
+  A value with which service buildings ranges are multiplied.
 Only available i the config file at the moment.

 - **Range minimum**:
-  Minimum service bulting range value when limiting building ranges.
+  Minimum service building range value when limiting building ranges.
 Only available i the config file at the moment.

 - **Range maximum**:
-  Maximum service bulting range value when limiting building ranges.
+  Maximum service building range value when limiting building ranges.
 Only available i the config file at the moment.

 ### Service options